astral-sh/uv/docs/reference/cli.md

 uv will search for a project in the current directory or any parent directory.
 If a project cannot be found, uv will exit with an error.

+Note that, when installing from a lockfile, uv will not provide warnings for yanked package versions.

 <h3 class="cli-reference">Usage</h3>

 ```